Zoologists and Wildlife Biologists: Career, Skills, Options, Outlook, Jobs, Challenges

 1. Introduction to biology: This course covers the basics of biological concepts, including cell structure, genetics, evolution, and ecology.

-2. Animal behavior: This course covers the behavior of animals, including how they communicate, socialize, and adapt to their environments.
+2. Animal behavior: This course covers animal behavior, including how they communicate, socialize, and adapt to their environments.

 3. Animal physiology: This course covers the biological systems and processes of animals, including the nervous, cardiovascular, and respiratory systems.